Here are the best ultralight tents on the backpacking market.

 Why It's Awesome:

 For anyone looking to get their pack weight down to an absolute minimum, the Zpacks Plexamid (or 2-person Duplex at 1 lb 5 oz) is for you.
 Take a look at that weight again...
 15.5 oz.
-My water bottle weighs more than that!
+A water bottle weighs more than that!
 Simply put, this is as light as it gets, folks.
 Besides being the lightest tent on our list, it is a truly amazing shelter.
 It's durable, packs tiny, has high interior ceilings and big side-doors for easy access.

 Zpacks is often compared to Hyperlite Mountain Gear.
 These two brands are the ultralight leaders of Dyneema (cuben fiber) non-freestanding tents.
 If the ZPack's Duplex weighs less AND costs less than the HMG Echo II... easy decision, right?
 Not so fast.
 While the Duplex still has a lot of ventilation, the roof is single-walled.
 The single wall also means that the tarp and tent insert are inseparable.
 Some people find the design a little awkward as well requiring a lot of stakes and guylines.
 It all comes down to your priorities - weight... or design and simplicity.